A generalized Grobman-Hartman theorem for nonautonomous dynamics: H older Conjugacies

 \section{H\"older Conjugacies}

 In this section we consider a special class of nonautonomous systems admitting a generalized exponential dichotomy and prove that, restricted to this class, the conjugacies given by Theorem \ref{theo: GH} are H\"older continuous.
+Again, this result and its proof are inspired by~\cite[Theorem 3]{B}.